Skip to content

 Home inspections are important for homeowners and insurers

 Ultimately, home inspections are an essential tool for insurance providers and homeowners alike, helping to protect properties and minimize the financial impact of unexpected events.
-While not always required, homeowners should be prepared for the possibility of an insurance inspection and take proactive steps to ensure their home is in good condition, which reduces risk.
+While not always required, homeowners should be prepared for the possibility of an insurance inspection and take proactive steps to ensure their home is in good condition, which reduces potential risk.

 * We provide this information to help you understand insurance.
 Any coverage is subject to the terms of your policy.
 Please refer to your policy and declaration page for complete coverage details.